Manifest

 seed.script is a subpath to a module that default-exports an async seed function. tests.directory tells the test runners where to find Playwright specs.
 See Seed and Tests.

 server.package is the subdirectory containing a Go module; server.module is the module path it declares.
-The generator appends matching require/replace directives to the app shell’s server/go.mod.
+The generator lists each present feature’s server module in a generated tinycld/server/go.work (no per-package replace directive is needed).
 See Server.

 build.script is a subpath (resolved through the package’s exports map) to a TS module the generator runs whenever it generates - before route re-exports land.
 Use it when the package ships an artifact the bundler can’t produce on its own (for example, a self-contained webview bundle compiled with esbuild).
-The script runs from the package directory with these env vars: TINYCLD_PACKAGE_DIR, TINYCLD_PACKAGE_NAME, TINYCLD_PACKAGE_SLUG, TINYCLD_APP_ROOT, TINYCLD_BUILD_MODE (build for one-shot, dev for the dev launcher), TINYCLD_BUILD_WATCH (1 when the dev launcher started it in watch mode).
-One-shot builds gate packages:generate and build:web; the dev launcher spawns watch-mode builds in the background and tears them down on shutdown.
-Scripts are executed via the app shell’s tsx, so they can import dependencies declared in the app shell - the sibling package itself has no node_modules.
+The script runs from the package directory; one-shot builds gate packages:generate and the web export, and the dev launcher can run them in watch mode.
+Scripts are executed via the workspace’s hoisted tsx, so they can import dependencies the app shell provides - the member package itself has no node_modules.

 dependencies is an array of slugs this package expects to be installed.
 The generator does not enforce these at build time - it’s metadata for humans and for runtime feature gating.